NSLS2/xsecurelock/README-NSLS2.md

  and changed versions to both be built through the same code base.
 It also allows for better auditing of changes.

+In addition to these changes, CI is provided an Azure Pipelines and upstream changes are automatically included.

+Debian packaging is provided on the `debian` branch.

  ## Any User Authentication

 The screen locker can be configured to not pass the logged in username to the